- Prep time 30 minutes

-Using a slow cooker (or the slow cook function on a multi-cooker) guarantees a fall-off-the-bone result without having to labor over a hot grill or smoker for hours.
-You can even cook the ribs a day in advance, store them in the fridge and flash them on the grill or in the oven before serving.
-The three-ingredient honey BBQ sauce, made with the leftover cooking liquid, is highly recommended but any sauce of your choosing will do just fine.
+Using a slow cooker (or the Slow Cook function on a multi-cooker) guarantees a fall-off-the-bone result without having to labor over a hot grill or smoker for hours.
+You can even cook the ribs a day in advance, store them in the fridge, and flash them on the grill or in the oven before serving.
+The three-ingredient honey BBQ sauce, made with the leftover cooking liquid, is highly recommended—but any sauce of your choosing will do just fine.
 If cooking for a crowd, doubling the recipe is advised. —Grant Melton

 light brown sugar

-3 lb. rack of baby back ribs
+(3-pound) rack baby back ribs

 apple cider vinegar